Are applicants required to take the GRE or GMAT for entry into the program, and if so, is there a minimum score required?

 Will students be able to enroll in the program part-time?

 Students admitted to the program will be required to enroll in the program full-time.
+We do not recommend that students continue their pre-GHD jobs during the program, given the academic rigor, co-curricular programming, and networking opportunities that characterize the program.

 How long does it take to complete the program?

-The program is a two-year, full time program.
+The program is a two-year, full-time program.
 Students enroll in 12 credits per semester.

 Are language classes offered as part of the program?